jdanielmourao/obsidian-sanctum/README.md

 Sanctum’s a minimalist theme for creating a serene space of retreat, for thought and uninterrupted work.

+## Sanctum 1.0 for Obsidian 0.16

+Sanctum is being completely rewritten from scratch for the release of Obsidian 0.16.
+This means that while some features are already included, others may be completely deprecated, and new ones developed in its place.
+You can expect regular changes in the foreseeable future.
+Many of the core features have already been added and expanded upon (e.g. custom checkboxes, image position and sizing, sidenotes, etc), but there's still a lot to do in regards to UI and icon replacement (even though that UI Components have already been completely revamped).

 ## Installation
 Inside obsidian, go to `Settings ➞ Appearance ➞ Manage`, and look for `Sanctum`.